What is Applied Mathematics?

 How do you major in Applied Mathematics?

-Please visit our admissions page for important details such as the application procedure and deadlines, as well as dates for upcoming info sessions!
+Please visit our admissions page for important details such as the application procedure and deadlines, admissions statistics, plus dates for upcoming info sessions!

 Minimum 55 credits: